cjbarnes/cjbarnes.github.io/_posts/2016-07-12-stop-using-pull-quotes.md

 "Pull quotes are short excerpts of text from an article, repeated in a large and stylistically different block of text"
 </figure>

 If you haven't heard the term before, pull quotes are short excerpts of text from an article, repeated in a large and stylistically different block of text[^1].
-Part of the previous sentence is repeated nearby in large pink text; that is an example of a pull quote.
+Part of the previous sentence is repeated nearby in large brown text; that is an example of a pull quote.

 ## the failure of pull quotes